Scrawk/CGALDotNet/README.md

 # CGALDotNet
 C# wrapper for [CGAL](https://www.cgal.org/)

-Some common geomerty objects are referrenced in a [seperate project](https://github.com/Scrawk/CGALDotNetGeometry) so they can come under a seperate license.
+Some common geomerty objects are referrenced in a [seperate project](https://github.com/Scrawk/CGALDotNetGeometry) so they can come under a different license.

 Work in progress.
 Only 64 bit windows binarys provided.